JSRossiter/homebridge-spotify/README.md

 ## Issues

-Any issues or help getting setup please use the [github page] (https://github.com/JSRossiter/homebridge-spotify/issues).
+Any issues or help getting setup please use the [github page](https://github.com/JSRossiter/homebridge-spotify/issues).